Dr. W. Joseph “Joey” King is the 18th president of Lyon College. He assumed the role of president on July 1, 2017.

 King is co-author, together with Brian Mitchell, the former president of Bucknell University in Lewisburg, Pennsylvania, of How to Run a College.
 Their second book, Creative Inquiry and the Liberal Arts, is forthcoming from Stanford University Press.

-He has also been a research scientist at the Human Interface Technology Laboratory at the University of Washington, the Advanced Telecommunications Research Institute, and Hughes Research Laboratories.
-He has served as a consultant and advisor to Hanson Robotics, Microsoft, Interval Research, Walt Disney Imagineering, and Atari Games.
+King served as the entrepreneur-in-residence at Tech Fort Worth.
+He also served as an adjunct professor at the TCU Neeley School of Business where he was a finalist for Most Inspiring Professor.
+Formerly, he was a research scientist at the Human Interface Technology Laboratory at the University of Washington.
+He has also conducted research at the Advanced Telecommunications Research Institute and Hughes Research Laboratories.
+King has served as a consultant and advisor to Hanson Robotics, Microsoft, Interval Research, Walt Disney Imagineering, and Atari Games.

 After surviving an enrollment drop, a devastating fire and financial issues, small, private Lyon College hires nontraditional president known for working with technology in liberal education.
 Read more. >